COMBINE-lab/simpleaf/docs/source/set-paths.rst

 .. code-block:: bash

-  USAGE:
+  set paths to the programs that simpleaf will use

-      simpleaf set-paths [OPTIONS]
+  Usage: simpleaf set-paths [OPTIONS]

-  OPTIONS:
+  Options:
-      -a, --alevin-fry <ALEVIN_FRY>    path to alein-fry to use -h, --help                       Print help information
+    -s, --salmon <SALMON>          path to salmon to use -p, --piscem <PISCEM>          path to piscem to use -a, --alevin-fry <ALEVIN_FRY>  path to alein-fry to use -r, --pyroe <PYROE>            path to pyroe to use -h, --help                     Print help information
-      -p, --pyroe <PYROE>              path to pyroe to use -s, --salmon <SALMON>            path to salmon to use
+    -V, --version                  Print version information